christianacca/static-web-apps-auth/libs/angular-swa-auth/README.md

 # @ccacca/angular-swa-auth

-Programmatically work with Azure Static Web Apps authenticated users in an angular application
+Programmatically work with Azure Static Web Apps authentication in an angular app

 ## Features